Rotator cuff injury

 Rotator cuff injury can range from simple inflammation to tears of the muscles or tendons.
 It is also called rotator cuff syndrome, rotator cuff tear, rotator cuff tendonitis, and shoulder impingement syndrome.

-What causes a rotator cuff injury
+What are the symptoms of a rotator cuff injury?

-The main causes of rotator cuff injury are:
+Symptoms of rotator cuff injury can include: